adnair2024/blog-source/content/post/stationary.md

 In a world where we use technology all day, I think using physical writing tools is really beneficial.
 I wake up every morning and write in my journal, about the day before.
-This helps me keep filter the import parts of the previous day in my mind, and also is a nice part of my daily routine that helps me say active.
+This helps me keep filter the import parts of the previous day in my mind, and also is a nice part of my daily routine that helps me stay active.
-In this article, I'll show my the physical tools I use in my day to day life.
+In this article, I'll show the physical tools I use in my day to day life.
 Below, I'll provide Amazon links to the products I've purchased.

 ### Main Journaling Pen - Aihao X97 0.5mm

 ![aihao-pen](https://i.imgur.com/DqTw0Yt.jpeg)

 I love this pen.
-I purchased a 10 pack of these pens around a month ago, and for journaling and multipurpose note-taking, and I've enjoyed this ever since.
+I purchased a 10 pack of these pens around a month ago for journaling and multipurpose note-taking, and I've enjoyed them ever since.
 For someone who journals every day, and plans projects on physical paper, it's a real pleasure to write on.
 I chose to get black ink, even though you can get a mixed pack or red only or blue only.
 The transparent color of the pen makes it